Abdullah151105-lab/Home-Lab-SOC-Wazuh-SIEM-Deployment-on-Debian-13/README.md

-A self-hosted Security Information and Event Management (SIEM) lab built to learn Blue Team fundamentals — log analysis, threat detection, file integrity monitoring, and MITRE ATT&CK mapping — using [Wazuh](https://wazuh.com/) on a Debian 13 virtual machine.

 ## Overview

 This project documents the process of standing up an all-in-one Wazuh deployment (Indexer, Manager, Dashboard) from scratch, including the real-world troubleshooting that came with running it on an unsupported, ARM64-based Linux distribution.
-The goal was to gain hands-on experience with a production-grade SIEM rather than just reading about one.
+The goal was to gain hands-on experience with a SIEM.

 ## Environment